 culture

-How to Live Like a Local in Spain: Customs, Culture, and Daily Habits (2026)
+How to Live Like a Local in Spain: Customs, Culture, and Daily Habits

 Want to swap tourist traps for authentic experiences?
 Here's how Spaniards actually live, and how you can join in.

-Let's be honest: nobody likes sticking out as a tourist.
 If you're eager to ditch the tourist label and blend in like a local on your next trip to Spain, I've got you covered.

-Literally.
-Spain is in the wrong time zone (thanks to Franco aligning with Nazi Germany in 1940), which means the sun sets later and everything shifts accordingly.
+Spain is literally in the wrong time zone (thanks to Franco aligning with Nazi Germany in 1940), which means the sun sets later and everything shifts accordingly.

 | Activity | Spanish Time | What Happens |